-From the overwhelming response we received, it’s clear that makerspaces are top-of-mind for many librarians and educators, be it in public, school or academic libraries.
+From the overwhelming response we received to our Makerspace Survey, it’s clear that makerspaces are top-of-mind for many librarians and educators, be it in public, school or academic libraries.

 From fostering critical thinking skills to providing access to technology to delivering new and relevant services for your community, makerspaces are proving to be an invaluable.
 Here are just some of the benefits our respondents cited:

 - Low-income students have access to material that will spark their creativity and expose them to STEM-related topics.

 - There are many students who wouldn’t have access to these types of supplies at home or have the financial means to purchase them.
 Having these resources available in the makerspace means that students can use library materials and be able to complete their school assignments.
 We’ve also found teachers have been more flexible in allowing students various ways to show what they know.
 As a result, we are regularly WOW-ed by the creativity our students display.

 - We are seeing some of our academically low students create and build the best creations.
 We have been so impressed by that takeaway.
 We knew it would happen, but to SEE it happen has been awesome.

 - Maker activities expose students to a wide variety of activities that can spark interest, creativity and, hopefully, identify and awaken a hidden passion that will stay with them through the coming years.

 - We believe the biggest benefit of having maker activities will be enhanced student learning and creativity in the STEAM areas of study.
 Engaging students with hands-on learning experiences will help our school to prepare students for college and careers in these fields.

 - I believe the biggest benefit of having maker activities available is that it gives students the opportunity to create something with their hands.
 It also gives them the opportunity to use valuable critical thinking skills to solve a problem.
 I also like that there isn’t a right or wrong way to do something; it’s just a time for them to come in and create.